Pickleball Gear

 Buy if:

-this can be easily pushed back against the wall to free up space.
+this can be easily pushed against the wall to free up space.

-this net has a thicker metal frame for extra strength.
+the PickleNet Deluxe has a thick metal frame for extra strength.

-the wheeled carry bag makes this a breeze to move around.
+with a wheeled carry bag, this is a breeze to move around.

 Pass if:

-the bag weighs 42 lbs once all packed away, so check out the SwiftNet 2.1 for a lighter option.
+this weighs 42 lbs once packed away, so check out the SwiftNet 2.1 (18 lb) instead.

-this is a premium net with a price tag to match.
+this is a premium net with a price tag to match, so you might prefer the ZENY.

 Weight